ArunaStorage/documentation/get_started/basic_usage/04_How-To-Collections.md

 ## Create Collection

 API example for creating a new Collection.

-This request needs at least WRITE permission on the project.
+This request requires at least MODIFY permission on the Project in which the Collection is to be created.

 ### Bash:
 ```bash